 \section{Introduction}

 Interacting particle systems of the form

 are objects of great interest in topics as diverse as mathematical physics, biology, the social sciences, computer science and random matrix theory, cf. \cite{jabin_wang_17,hambly_ledger_sojmark_19, fournier_jourdain_17,gomes_stuart_wolfram_19,friesen_kutoviy_20,tzen_raginsky_20,chafai_15,serfaty_20}.
-A typical setting is to take $(B^i)_{i=1}^N$ a family of i.i.d standard Brownian motions, $x$ an $\bR^d$ random variable and $K:\bR^d \setminus\{0\}\rightarrow \bR^d$ a possibly singular interaction potential.
-When $K$ is Lipschitz continuous the classical existence and uniqueness results for $O/SDEs$ apply and global well-posedness of the ensemble $(X^i)_{i=1}^N$ is ensured.
+A typical setting is to take $(B^i)_{i=1}^N$ a family of i.i.d standard Brownian motions, $(\xi^i)_{i=1}^N$ a family of i.i.d $\bR^d$ valued random variables and $K:\bR^d \setminus\{0\}\rightarrow \bR^d$ a possibly singular interaction potential.
+If $K$ is ill-defined at the origin then it is either necessary to modify the sum to exclude the diagonal $i=j$ or work with an altered kernel defined to be zero at zero.
+In the rest of the text we will leave these modifications implicit since our regularised kernels will always be well defined and finite at the origin.
+When $K$ is Lipschitz continuous the classical existence and uniqueness results for ordinary or stochastic differential equations ($O/SDEs$) apply and global well-posedness of the ensemble $(X^i)_{i=1}^N$ is ensured.
 In this case it can also be established (see \cite{sznitman_89}) that the particle system converges in law to the solution of a McKean--Vlasov equation,